-- Elklan

-- Draw to Talk

 - Lego Therapy

-- Circle of Friends

-- Boxall Profiling

-- Level 1 training on Autistic Spectrum Disorder
+- Talk-about for teenagers

 - Practical Solutions for Dyslexia (British Dyslexia Association)

 - Understanding and Managing ADHD

 - Supporting Students with Hearing Impairments

-- Supporting communication and interaction needs with in the curriculum.
+- Supporting communication and interaction needs within the curriculum.

 - Meeting the needs of children with medical conditions and physical disabilities.

 - Safeguarding children with physical disabilities

 - Self-esteem and mental health training

 - Communication needs and the classroom

 - Understanding ASD

-- First aid training

 - Supporting students with visual impairment

-- Trauma what it is and how we support
+- Trauma -what it is and how we support Students.